carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT3.rst

 the function being called.
 For KaleidoscopeJIT we'll keep it simple and just request compilation of the function that was called.
 Next we pass a reference to our CompileCallbackManager.
-Finally, we need to supply an "indirect stubs manager builder".
-This is a function that constructs IndirectStubManagers, which are in turn used to build the stubs for each module.
-The CompileOnDemandLayer will call the indirect stub manager builder once for each call to addModuleSet, and use the resulting indirect stubs manager to create stubs for all functions in all modules added.
+Finally, we need to supply an "indirect stubs manager builder": a utility function that constructs IndirectStubManagers, which are in turn used to build the stubs for the functions in each module.
+The CompileOnDemandLayer will call the indirect stub manager builder once for each call to addModuleSet, and use the resulting indirect stubs manager to create stubs for all functions in all modules in the set.
 If/when the module set is removed from the JIT the indirect stubs manager will be deleted, freeing any memory allocated to the stubs.
 We supply this function by using the createLocalIndirectStubsManagerBuilder utility.

 .. code-block:: c++